AyrA/Shell/README.md

 Check the "Terminal / Input" chapter to see what this means.

+##### Theme

+You can select a custom theme here.
+Your selection will be immediately shown as a preview if you have JS enabled.
+A few themes are provided by default:

+- None: This only uses the basic css file.
+As fast as it is ugly
+- Basic: The "None" theme with a handful of nice formatting added, for example colorized PHP ini output.
+- Dark: Dark theme with monospace font.
+Looks a bit like a movie prop.

+You can add custom themes as follows:

+1. Add a file `theme.xyz.css` into the "res" folder and add style rules to it
+2. Add a JSON header comment in the form `/*{"name":"...","desc":"..."}*/`
+3. (Optional) Add a file `theme.xyz.js` to the "res" folder with custom JS code.
+4. Select the theme in the settings and save

+The basic CSS and JS files are always loaded.
+The theme is loaded directly after.

+The JSON comment may be formatted for better readability (see existing themes).
+The comment must contain the fields "name" and "desc" otherwise the theme will be ignored.
+The header may contain other fields if you want them, but the shell will ignore them.
+The "name" should be very short, and the "desc" should further explain your theme.

+You can't make a theme that is a JS file only.
+If you want to make a JS only theme, you must add an empty CSS file with the header comment.

+Placement of the header comment is quite permissive.
+It must be the first comment but not necessarily the first content of the file.

+Pull requests for more themes are welcome, but be aware that the theme is only included if you license it under the MIT license, or a license that is more permissive (such as the WTFPL)

 #### Aliases

 You can define aliases, one per line.